tim-keriazes/telco_project/README.md

   - Senior citizens make up 16% of customer base and churn at 41.7%

 ### Median tenure of churned customers: 10 months.
-  -Median tenure of month to month customers that have churned: 7 months.
+  - Median tenure of month to month customers that have churned: 7 months.
-  -Median tenure of electronic check payment customers that have churned: 9 months.
+  - Median tenure of electronic check payment customers that have churned: 9 months.

 ### Average monthly charges: $64.80.
   - Average monthly charges of customers who have churned: $74.44, 9.64 higher than average.